Articles on basic care and considerations for new or prospective owners.

-Many hedgehog owners are quite dismayed to learn that most airlines will not allow their hedgehogs to travel with them in the airplane.
-What the airlines do offer is the opportunity to travel the same flights, in cargo.
-For many people, this conjures images of gorilla-stomped luggage, extreme cold, and things you just basically don't want to subject your pet to.
+Many hedgehog owners are upset to learn that most airlines will not allow their hedgehogs to travel with them in the airplane.
+What the airlines do allow is for hedgehogs to travel in cargo on the same flight as their human.
+For many people, this conjures images of gorilla-stomped luggage, extreme cold, and things you just basically do not want to subject your pet to.
 The reality of pet travel in cargo is quite different.

 When animals travel in air cargo, they are in a section of the plane that is controlled for temperature and pressure, just like the part of the plane that humans ride in.
-This is why the smaller planes can't carry animals- they just aren't equipped.
-Only 3 kennel cabs are allowed on the plane, to reduce the stress of traveling in the company of a bunch of other unfamiliar animals.
+This is why the smaller planes can not carry animals- they are not equipped with the right kind of cargo hold.
+Only three kennel cabs are allowed per flight, to reduce the stress of traveling in the company of unfamiliar animals.

 Airlines who ship animals are required to meet very strict standards of care.
-Animals have to be offered food and water ever 4 hours and if layovers are longer than 4 hours, the animals must be routed to a kennel.
-They must be kept in appropriate temperatures during layovers and airlines are only able to accept animals for shipment if the temperatures are within certain parameters, roughly 45 to 85 degrees, unless they have temperature controlled vehicles for transporting from plane to cargo area.
+Animals have to be offered food and water every four hours.
+If layovers are longer than four hours, the animals must be routed to a kennel.
+Animals must be kept in appropriate temperatures during layovers.
+Airlines are only able to accept animals for shipment if the temperatures are between about 45 to 80 degrees.

-In addition to knowing the rules that the airlines follow, it is important to know what you need to do, in order to ensure your hedgehog's safety if you decide to let hedgie travel in air cargo.
+In addition to knowing the airlines rules, it is important to know what you need to do to ensure your the safety of your hedgehog during travel.

-The first thing that you need to do is make sure that your hedgehog is healthy enough to travel by visiting your veterinarian to obtain a health certificate.
+The first thing that you need to do is make sure that your hedgehog is healthy enough to travel.
+You will have to visit your veterinarian to obtain a health certificate.
 The certificate needs to be no more than 10 days old at the time of travel.
 Here is what a health certificate looks like (personal info has been whited out).

 The following items, noted in the picture, are recommended or required: